daniellecrobinson/Data-Rescue-PDX/README.md

 - What types of data are in this dataset?
 - Are there publications associted with it?

 **Example** This is the kind of machnie-readable JSON file that humans are good at creating!
-Machines (people writing scrapers) will deal with the resources within each url.
+Machines (people writing scrapers) will deal with the resources within each url, but people can extract extra detail about resource ownership, missions or experiments associted with the dataset, licensing, and notes.

 ```
 {
   "title": "VA National Formulary",